 Source files contain the logic for the model.
 Any number of source files may be defined, and they are processed differently depending on their file extension.
 For example, ".m" files contain AutoMod logic and will be checked by AutoMod for correctness when edited.
-Files with a ".c" extension will be compiled with the model.
+Files with a ".c" extension should contain C language and will be compiled with the model.
 Users may also define other source files to contain input data or documentation for the model.